Yogish12/Hello-World/README.md

 # Hello-World
 Hi Fellow Worldlies...!
-What is all the hype about AI, ML I need to realize and feel first hand of what Cognitive, Machine Learning and if possible put them to work for me.. :)
+Wonder what all this hype about AI, ML, DL, BigData is?
+I need to realize and feel first hand of what is Cognitive, Machine Learning and if possible put them to work for me.. :)